No Freon and

 Cool Sound Industries, Inc. is in the process of raising funds to develop and complete the Underwriters Laboratories UL approval and certification before going to the marketplace for commercialization and manufacturing of the A/C units which is worldwide.
 Investors are welcome to join us in this effort.

 Under current SEC guidelines, only accredited investors can access this investment opportunity.
-If you are an accredited investor and want to get involved in this most exciting technology, which can transform how we do air-conditioning and heating in our homes and for commercial use in the 21st century....call the company for more information and for a prospective 561-707-1633.
+If you are an accredited investor and want to get involved in this most exciting technology, which can transform how we do air-conditioning and heating in our homes and for commercial use in the 21st century, for a prospective and more information call 561-707-1633.

 The timing and opportunity to develop and commercialize thermoacoustic based A/C systems, given the relative obscurity of thermoacoustic technology, its benign environmental impact, mechanical simplicity, extended maintenance-free operation and potential for consumer driven technological adoption is now!